Little Dancer of Fourteen Years: Cultural references

 In 1998, art historian Richard Kendall published a scholarly account of the history of Degas's sculpture, Degas and the Little Dancer, with contributions by Douglas Druick and Arthur Beale.

 A 2003 ballet with choreography by Patrice Bart and music by Denis Levaillant, La Petite Danseuse de Degas, was premiered by the Paris Opera.

 The 2004 BBC Two documentary The Private Life of a Masterpiece: Little Dancer Aged Fourteen closely examines the sculpture, the model, the circumstances of her life, and the critical reaction to the work.

-Cathy Marie Buchanan's 2013 novel, The Painted Girls, presents a fictionalised account of the life of Marie van Goethem, the model for the sculpture, as does Carolyn Meyer's young adult novel Marie, Dancing and Laurence Anholt's children's picture book Degas and the Little Dancer.

 In 2014, the Kennedy Center for the Performing Arts in Washington, D.C. premiered the stage musical, Little Dancer, inspired by the story of the young ballerina immortalized by Edgar Degas in his famous sculpture.
 In March 2019 a reworked version of the musical, now called Marie, Dancing Still premiered at the 5th Avenue Theater in Seattle.
+Tiler Peck, principal dancer of New York City Ballet, led the cast and Susan Stroman was the director and choreographer for the production.

-In Popular Culture
+In popular culture

 The sculpture is prominently featured in the 1993 thriller film Malice.

+It appears in the 2007 Little Einsteins episode, "The Wind-Up Toy Prince".

+It makes a cameo in the 2009 fantasy comedy film Night at the Museum: Battle of the Smithsonian.

+The 2013 novel The Painted Girls by Cathy Marie Buchanan centers upon the life of Marie van Goethem, the model for this piece.
+It traces the statue's development over several years, and considers how Marie may have reacted to its appearance.
+Buchanan draws parallels between Degas' work, the criminal theories of Cesare Lombroso, and the stage adaptation of Émile Zola's L'Assommoir.

 It has recently been featured in the 2020 Netflix drama series Tiny Pretty Things, and in the 2022 HBO original series The Gilded Age, episode Irresistible Change.